kumc-bmi/AKI_CDM/README.md

 * [openxlsx] (>=4.1.0): to save tables into multiple sheets within a single .xlsx file
 * [RCurl]: for linkable descriptions (when uploading giant mapping tables are not feasible)
 * [XML]: for linkable descriptions (when uploading giant mapping tables are not feasible)
+* [xgboost]: for effectively training the gradient boosting machine
+* [ggpubr]: for more flexible plots arrangement